Portuguese PM and Socialist opponent clash over austerity as election nears

-LISBON (Reuters) - Portugal’s prime minister and his Socialist opponent argued about austerity on Thursday in their last debate before the Oct.
-4 general election, and analysts said the premier gained an edge although the result is too close to call.
+LISBON, Sept 17 (Reuters) - Portugal’s prime minister and his Socialist opponent clashed on Thursday over austerity policies in their last debate in the Oct.
+4 general election race, which remains too close to call.

-During the mid-morning radio debate, Prime Minister Pedro Passos Coelho said his Socialist opponent’s proposals to simply end austerity could lead to a repeat of the 2011 bailout by the European Union and the International Monetary Fund.
+During the mid-morning radio debate, Prime Minister Pedro Passos Coelho called his Socialist opponent’s proposals to simply end austerity unrealistic and said it could lead to a repeat of the 2011 bailout by the European Union and the International Monetary Fund.

 “Your demagoguery clashes with reality,” Passos Coelho told Socialist leader Antonio Costa.

-Passos Coelho’s centre-right ruling coalition has recently overtaken the Socialists in an opinion poll but the surveys suggest neither side would be able to form a majority government.
-A new poll is expected on Friday.
+Passos Coelho’s ruling coalition has recently overtaken the Socialists in an opinion poll but the surveys suggest neither side would be able to form a majority government.

-“Passos Coelho was able to corner Costa on the Socialist program, whose proposals were more under fire than the coalition‘s,” said Antonio Costa Pinto, political scientist at the Lisbon University.
-An online poll by Diario Economico newspaper showed Passos had won the debate with 58 percent.

-Analysts said that Costa had failed to explain how he was going to produce 1 billion euros ($1.1 billion) in social security savings and failed to say if his party was ready to discuss pensions reform, regardless of who wins, as proposed by the premier.

-Portugal’s bailout program, which it completed in May 2014, has not fired up the degree of mass resistance that produced radical anti-bailout parties in Spain or Greece.
+Portugal’s international bailout programme, which it completed in May 2014, has not fired up the degree of mass resistance that produced radical anti-bailout parties in Spain or Greece.

 The two top prime ministerial candidates held a television debate last week but no polls have been released since then to indicate whether either pulled ahead.